NoemiRozpara/react-refresh-webpack-plugin/README.md

 #### `options.overlay.sockHost`

 Type: `string`
-Default: `window.location.hostname`
+Default: `global.location.hostname`

-Set this if you are running webpack on a host other than `window.location.hostname`.
+Set this if you are running webpack on a host other than `global.location.hostname`.
 This will be used by the error overlay module, and is available for `webpack-dev-server` only.

 #### `options.overlay.sockIntegration`